ahmed-elmasryy/intro-to-web-projects/README.md

 # intro-to-web-projects
-This repo contains three simple web projects made of html5, CSS and Javasccript (From intro to web development course on coursera by ibm under the supervision of Knowledge4All).
+This repo contains simple web projects made of html5, CSS and Javasccript (From intro to web development course on coursera by ibm under the supervision of Knowledge4All).

 1st project: web page that converts units like temperature, distance, and weight.